bhrigu123/SpotifyLyrics/readme.md

 # Spotify Lyrics

+> Supports only OSX

-View lyrics of current playing song on Spotify.
+View lyrics of currently playing song on Spotify.

 <img src = "http://i.imgur.com/KqRFlcg.png" />

 <p align="center">
   <img src = "http://i.imgur.com/6FdKtTu.png" width="50%" />
 </p>

 ### Usage:

-Click SpotifyLyrics on the Menubar.
+Click SpotifyLyrics on the menubar.

 Menu bar appears at the top of the screen and looks like this: